How to create products users love: applying Emotional Design and UX heuristics in real projects

 POST /cakes/createCake

-You don’t need to specify the action in the URL, we already know that POST
+You don’t need to specify the action in the URL, we already know that POST creates something.

 POST /cakes/

-Cleaner URL, also telling us that probably the other methods will work as expected, like GET /cakes
+Cleaner URL, also telling us that probably the other methods will work as expected, like GET /cakes.

 Singular or Plural?
 Plural!

-should return the first Cake, right?
+GET /cakes should return a list of Cakes, so GET /cake/1 should return the first Cake, right?
 Unfortunately, no. Even though it makes sense in our language, it will just confuse clients and developers with one more endpoint.

 Searching, ordering, limiting?
 Use query parameters!